tfatykhov/WinkRedNode/README-Bluemix.md

 #### bluemix-settings.js
 In `bluemix-settings.js` delete all contents and copy everything from this file [https://github.com/tfatykhov/WinkRedNode/blob/master/Flows/Bluemix/bluemix-settings.js](https://github.com/tfatykhov/WinkRedNode/blob/master/Flows/Bluemix/bluemix-settings.js)
+ * Find following line ` WinkUser: {"uid":"XXX","pwd":"XXXX"}` and relpace XXX with your actual wink app user id and password
  * Find following line  `,BlueMixUrlBase: "https://XXXX.mybluemix.net"` and replace XXX with your actuall application name that you created above. **_this step is essential for app to function properly_**